Superrehtard/old_diaspora_wiki/Work-on-a-bug.md

 So you'd like to start contributing, but you don't know where to start?
 This is a fairly large project, which means it's useful to begin with a small fix so you can get used to the codebase.
-We have an issue tracker at <a href="http://bugs.joindiaspora.com" target="_blank">bugs.joindiaspora.com</a>.
+We have an issue tracker at <a href="https://github.com/diaspora/diaspora/issues" target="_blank">github.com/diaspora/diaspora/issues</a>.
 Note that here and elsewhere we often use the terms "issue" and "bug" interchangably.

 This page covers how to be assigned a bug, and what to do as you work on it.

-1. Make an account on the <a href="http://bugs.joindiaspora.com/account/register" target="_blank">Diaspora bug tracker</a>.
+1. Make an account on <a href="https://github.com" target="_blank">Github</a>.
 * Make sure you've been added to list of people who can modify bugs on the tracker.
 This is called the 'Assignee' list.
     * Someone on IRC should be able to help you out.
 See [[how we use IRC|How-we-use-IRC]] for access information.
 * Claim an issue
-    1. If you [[created a bug|Report-a-bug]] that you want to work on, assign it to yourself.
+    1. If you [[created a bug|Report-a-bug]] that you want to work on, assign it by commenting on the issue to let everyone know you're working on it.
-      * You can see a list of your activity by following <a href="http://bugs.joindiaspora.com/my/page" target="_blank">My Page</a> when you're logged in to the bug tracker.
-      * Click on an issue
-      * Scroll to the bottom of the page and click 'Update'
-      * In the list of 'Assignee' people, select your username.
     * Finding a bug to work on
-        * You can peruse the <a href="http://bugs.joindiaspora.com/projects/diaspora/issues" target="_blank">list of all issues</a>
+        * You can peruse the <a href="https://github.com/diaspora/diaspora/issues" target="_blank">list of all issues</a>
-        * On the right hand side of the Issues page, there are some handy queries that might help narrow down the list.
+        * On the left hand side of the Issues page, there are some handy labels that might help narrow down the list.
+Try looking at the QuickFix label for some smaller issues.
-          * <a href="http://bugs.joindiaspora.com/projects/diaspora/issues?query_id=7" target="_blank">Quickfixes for new developers</a>
-          * <a href="http://bugs.joindiaspora.com/projects/diaspora/issues?query_id=5" target="_blank">Confirmed bugs</a>
 * Before you start working on the bug, read about [[how we use git|Git-Workflow]].
 * Updating the bug's progress
    1. To change any fields mentioned: Scroll to the bottom of the issue page and click 'Update'.
 From there you can edit the issue.